cwendorf/EASI/B-TutorialExamples/README.md

 ---

-## Basic Examples with Simple Fictional Data
+## Tutorial Examples with Simple Fictional Data

 ### Overview of the Examples